titom73/anta-malaga/slides.md

 ```
 An `AntaTemplate` object must have a Python f-string defined as `template` class attribute.
 The object has a [AntaTemplate.render(**params: dict[str, Any]) -> AntaCommand](https://www.anta.ninja/stable/api/models/#anta.models.AntaTemplate.render) method to get an `AntaCommand` object from the template parameters.

-### Rendering `AntaTemplate` objects
+### Render an `AntaTemplate` object
 [AntaTest.render(self, template: AntaTemplate) -> list[AntaCommand]](https://www.anta.ninja/stable/api/models#anta.models.AntaTest.render) is a method that needs to be implemented if [AntaTemplate](https://www.anta.ninja/stable/api/models#anta.models.AntaTemplate) instances are present in the `commands` class attribute.
 It will be called for every [AntaTemplate](https://www.anta.ninja/stable/api/models#anta.models.AntaTemplate) occurence and __must__ return a list of [AntaCommand](https://www.anta.ninja/stable/api/models#anta.models.AntaCommand) using the [AntaTemplate.render()](https://www.anta.ninja/stable/api/models#anta.models.AntaTemplate.render) method.
-It can access test inputs using the `inputs` instance attribute.
+It can access test inputs using the `self.inputs` instance attribute.
+The returned value will extend the `self.instance_commands` instance attribute.

 ```python
 class VerifyReachability(AntaTest):